 Fig. 35 shows the dental care share of out-of-pocket payments among households with catastrophic health spending in three countries, representing significant variation in coverage of dental care, both in terms of the benefits package and user charges (co-payments).

-Georgia: dental care is not included in the publicly financed benefits package (Goginashvili & Nadareishvili, in press).
+Georgia: dental care is not included in the publicly financed benefits package, the exception is the military servicemen and their families insured by the state budget (Goginashvili & Nadareishvili, in press).

 Lithuania: some dental care is included, but coverage is limited for adults.
 Adults are entitled to free dental check-ups in contracted facilities, but must generally pay the full cost of any treatment (Murauskienė & Thomson, 2018).
 Pensioners and disabled people are entitled to free prostheses.
 There are no exemptions for poor people and no cap on out-of-pocket payments.